-Doug Shafer and his father John Shafer have been working together for more than twenty years.
-Shafer Vineyards represents the beginning of a wine dynasty, but quite unusually, not one where the younger generation has had to wait until the older generation steps aside.
+Doug Shafer and his father John Shafer have been working together for just over twenty five years.
+Shafer Vineyards certainly represents the beginning of Napa's version of a wine dynasty, but quite unusually, it is not one where the younger generation has had to wait until the older generation steps aside.

 When the young Doug joined the operation as winemaker, the winery had only been in operation for a couple of years, and so instead of learning at the knee of his father, the two have built the winery together as "one and a half" generations, instead of two.